p2panda/handbook/website/docs/learn/entries.md

 :::

 As soon as we receive an Entry we can recalculate the hashes and verify that the `backlink` is actually correct.
 If we receive many entries we have to do this for all of them by _walking_ the Backlink path from last to first Entry.
-With this we can proof the _causal order_ or _relative time_ of the entries and that they all belong together.
+With this we can prove the _causal order_ or _relative time_ of the entries and that they all belong together.

 ## Logs